ajsnow/Shear/README.md

 ### Basics

 An Array is defined by its elements and shape.
 The shape is an [Int] where each Int is the count in that dimension.
 The highest dimension is first, the rows are second to last, and the columns are last.
 (DenseArrays are stored in row-major order.)
 Elements are accessed via their Cartesian (`a[0, 6, 4]`) or linear (`a[linear: 34]`) indices.
-Array can also be sliced into ArraySlices (`a[7, 2..>5, [3, 5, 2]]`) which are shallow views into an underlying Array.
+Arrays can also be sliced into ArraySlices (`a[7, 2..>5, [3, 5, 2]]`) which are shallow views into an underlying Array.
 Like Swift.ArraySlices, any modification of the elements of an ArraySlice are not reflected in the Array they are sliced from (unlike Swift.ArraySlices, the coordinates of an ArraySlice always start from all zero indices).

 ### For a given array